Rethinking Channel Dimensions to Isolate Outliers for Low-bit Weight Quantization of Large Language Models: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have recently demonstrated a remarkable success across various tasks.
-However, efficiently serving LLMs has been a challenge due to its large memory bottleneck, specifically in small batch inference settings (e.g. mobile devices).
+Large Language Models (LLMs) have recently demonstrated remarkable success across various tasks.
+However, efficiently serving LLMs has been a challenge due to the large memory bottleneck, specifically in small batch inference settings (e.g. mobile devices).
 Weight-only quantization can be a promising approach, but sub-4 bit quantization remains a challenge due to large-magnitude activation outliers.
-To mitigate the undesirable outlier effect, we first propose per-IC quantization, a simple yet effective method that creates quantization groups within each input channel (IC) rather than the conventional per-output channel (OC).
-Our method is motivated by the observation that activation outliers affect the input dimension of the weight matrix, so similarly grouping the weights in the IC direction can \textit{isolate outliers to be within a group}.
+To mitigate the undesirable outlier effect, we first propose per-IC quantization, a simple yet effective method that creates quantization groups within each input channel (IC) rather than the conventional per-output-channel (per-OC).
+Our method is motivated by the observation that activation outliers affect the input dimension of the weight matrix, so similarly grouping the weights in the IC direction can \textit{isolate outliers within a group}.
 We also find that activation outliers do not dictate quantization difficulty, and inherent weight sensitivities also exist.
-With per-IC quantization as a new outlier-friendly scheme, we then propose Adaptive Dimensions (\textbf{AdaDim}), a versatile quantization framework that can adapt to various weight sensitivity patterns.
+With per-IC quantization as a new outlier-friendly scheme, we propose \textbf{Ada}ptive \textbf{Dim}ensions (\textbf{AdaDim}), a versatile quantization framework that can adapt to various weight sensitivity patterns.
 We demonstrate the effectiveness of AdaDim by augmenting prior methods such as Round-To-Nearest and GPTQ, showing significant improvements across various language modeling benchmarks for both base (up to $+4.7\%$ on MMLU) and instruction-tuned (up to $+10\%$ on HumanEval) LLMs.
+Code is available at: \url{https://github.com/johnheo/adadim-llm}